Octarines/FoundryHourglass/README.md

 + **Update Selected** - Will update an existing selected Preset with currently entered options.
 If the title field has been changed, the name of the preset will also be updated.
 If no _Preset is selected from the dropdown, this button will be disabled_.
 + **Delete Selected** - Will delete an existing selected preset. _If no Preset is selected from the dropdown, this button will be disabled_.

+## Popout!
+The Popout! module is disabled for Hourglass Timer windows due to compatibility issues.

 [1]: demo/hourglass-default.PNG
 [2]: demo/hourglass-options.PNG